twitter/communitynotes/documentation/contributing/feedback.md

 Talk directly with the team building Community Notes — follow, Tweet or DM us [@CommunityNotes](https://twitter.com/communitynotes).
 We can't wait to hear from you.

-{% button buttonTitle=Tweet @CommunityNotes" buttonHref="https://twitter.com/communitynotes" /%}
+{% button buttonTitle="Tweet @CommunityNotes" buttonHref="https://twitter.com/communitynotes" /%}